 Empowering Women to Protect Their Health

-Women and girls are particularly vulnerable to infection due to a mix of biology and social realities, yet they lack the tools they urgently need to protect themselves.
+Women and girls are particularly vulnerable to infection due to a combination of biology and gender inequities, yet they lack the tools they urgently need to protect themselves.

 In sub-Saharan Africa, where the epidemic has hit hardest, women 15-24 are at least twice as likely to be infected with HIV than young men.

 HIV/AIDS remains the leading cause of death for women ages 15-44 worldwide.

-Safe and effective microbicides, like a gel used around the time of sex or a monthly ring, would put the power of protection into women's hands.
+Safe and effective microbicides, like a monthly ring or a single-use film or tablet, would put the power of protection into women's hands.